ras52/bootstrap/stage-4/README.txt

 in a subsequent stage, this behaviour can be preserved because subscripting an int (other than with a pointer) is not legal in C.

+For forwards compatibility, certain type constructs are allowed and completely ignored.
+The (otherwise unsupported) int keyword may be placed immediately after auto, and the identifiers in an auto declaration can be preceded with one or more *.
+A list of parameter declarations by precede the opening brace of a function.

 Summary of differences from B:

   * Compound assignment operators are spelt OP= instead of =OP.